ALSTDI/pipeline_bulk_RNAseq_preprocessing_v2024_09/README.md

 # Quick start:
 To run the pipeline:  <br>
 - Modify `sampleSheet.csv` <br>
-- Create `MMYY_PROJECT.yaml` based on `example.yaml` and modify accordingly.
+- Create `YYMM_PROJECT.yaml` based on `example.yaml` and modify accordingly.
 We will keep a log of `sampleSheet.csv` and this `MMYY_PROJECT.yaml` <br>
 - Initiate the pipeline on GCloud.
 You will not need the `local` profile unless you're debugging.  <br>
 ```
-nextflow run -profile cloud main.nf -params-file MMYY_PROJECT.yaml
+nextflow run -profile cloud main.nf -params-file MMYY_PROJECT.yaml -with-report
 ```

 # Pipeline file structure: